Dr. E. L. and Nannie Lewis Walker House

 Since then, Gregg County has continued to develop and diversify its economy.
 It is known for its agriculture, oil and gas production, manufacturing, and healthcare industries.
 The county is home to the city of Longview, which serves as the county seat and is a major cultural and economic hub in East Texas.
 Today, Gregg County boasts a rich history, a thriving community, and a promising future.

-This timeline provides a concise overview of the key events in the history of Gregg County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Gregg County, Texas.